Parth1906/SPPU-2019-Pattern-SE-COMP-Computer-Graphics-Practicals/README.md

 8. Write C++/Java program to draw 2-D object and perform following basic transformations,
    a) Scaling
    b) Translation
-   c) Rotation
+   c) Rotation.
    Use operator overloading.

 9. Write C++ Program to generate Hilbert Curve using concept of fractals.

-10.Write a program to draw Sunrise and Sunset.
+10. Write a program to draw Sunrise and Sunset.

 PDF is also uploaded with output screenshots of every program.